 Most importantly — don’t offer any old shoes or house items as toys.
 It’ll cause a lifelong issue of getting your prized possession out of Buster’s mouth.

 Look for toys that are the right size.
 For instance, you wouldn’t give your chihuahua a volleyball.

 Getting the proper toy supplies for a new puppy takes some time.
 Don’t be disheartened if some of them don’t spark interest.
 Different dogs prefer different toys.
 Check out some of our favorite pup toys here.

-Consider getting a mix of playthings, like the BUIBIIU Puppy Teething Toys, so you can quickly find out the type your pet loves the most.
+Consider getting a mix of playthings, like the BUIBIIU Puppy Teething Toys on Amazon, so you can quickly find out the type your pet loves the most.

 Don’t let your pup get bored when you’re not there to keep it company.